Planetbiru/MusicXML/README.md

 *   **Percussion & Drums:** Special handling for drum tracks (Channel 10) with appropriate notation.
 *   **Batch Processing:** Includes examples for processing all tracks of a MIDI file into a single ZIP archive of PDFs.

+## MusicXML 4.0 Compliance

+The object model in this library, primarily located within the `MusicXML\Model` namespace, is designed to accurately reflect the official MusicXML 4.0 specification.
+Each PHP class, such as `Accidental`, `Note`, `MeasurePartwise`, and others, corresponds directly to an element defined in the MusicXML standard.

+This 1:1 mapping approach ensures that the generated XML output is well-structured, valid, and broadly compatible with various music notation software that supports MusicXML (such as Sibelius, Finale, MuseScore, etc.).
+When you work with the PHP objects in this library, you are essentially building a MusicXML document programmatically.

+For a complete and detailed reference of all elements, their attributes, and expected values, please refer to the official element reference from W3C MusicXML 4.0.
+For instance, the `Accidental` class in this library corresponds to the `<accidental>` element described in the documentation.
+You can find a complete list of all elements at:

+*   **MusicXML 4.0 Element Reference**

+As a specific example, the `<accidental-text>` element can be found in this documentation.

 ## Installation

 Install the library via Composer: